freak3dot/wp-smart-honeypot/README.md

 ###Notes###
 * This plugin may include some form elements related to bootstrap.
 You may need to modify the PHP before using on your site.
-* If you are _not_ using wordpress and would like to see a PHP example of a honeypot form in use.
+* If you are _not_ using WordPress and would like to see a PHP example of a honeypot form in use.
 See https://github.com/freak3dot/smart-honeypot/

 ###Honeypot Concepts###